-In order to make sure that things go smoothly, it is important that you are courteous and polite when you contact the school.
+To make sure that things go smoothly, you must be courteous and polite when you contact the school.

 After trying all other ways, you may decide to make a formal complaint to the school's governing body.

-If school staff cannot resolve your complaint then a panel of governors (not previously involved in the case) will consider the matter and make a decision.
+If school staff cannot resolve your complaint, a panel of governors (not previously involved in the case) will consider the matter and make a decision.

 You need to write to the Chair of Governors setting out your complaint and the reasons why you are not satisfied with how the school has responded.